emdgroup/baybe/docs/userguide/parameters.md

 ```

 ## Discrete Parameters
-A discrete parameter has a finite, countable set of possible values.
+A discrete parameter has a finite set of possible values.
 These values can be numeric or label-like and are transformed internally before being
 ingested by the surrogate model.